 Financial Expertise of Directors

-We analyze how directors with financial expertise affect corporate decisions.
-Using a novel panel data set, we find that financial experts exert significant influence, though not necessarily in the interest of shareholders.
-When commercial bankers join boards, external funding increases and investment-cash flow sensitivity decreases.
-However, the increased financing flows to firms with good credit but poor investment opportunities.
-Similarly, investment bankers on boards are associated with larger bond issues but worse acquisitions.
-We find little evidence that financial experts affect compensation policy.
-The results suggest that increasing financial expertise on boards may not benefit shareholders if conflicting interests (e.g., bank profits) are neglected.
+The composition and functioning of corporate boards is at the core of the academic and policy debate on optimal corporate governance.
+But does board composition matter for corporate decisions?
+In this paper, we analyze the role of financial experts on boards.
+In a novel panel data set on board composition, we find that financial experts significantly affect corporate decisions, though not necessarily in the interest of shareholders.
+First, when commercial bankers join boards, external funding increases and investment-cash flow sensitivity diminishes.
+But, the increased financing affects mostly firms with good credit and poor investment opportunities.
+Second, investment bankers on the board are associated with larger bond issues, but also worse acquisitions.
+Third, we find little evidence that financial expertise matters for compensation policy or for experts without affiliation to a financial institution.
+The results suggest a tradeoff between outside incentives (e.g. bank profits) and the incentive to maximize firm value.
+Requiring financial expertise on boards, as mandated by regulatory proposals, may not benefit shareholders if conflicting interests are neglected.

 Suggested Citation: Suggested Citation